ppeelman/workflow-setup-with-webpack/README.md

 Add all untracked files in the directory to the staging area

 `git commit -m 'First commit of the project'`
-Create a first commit (snapshot of the project)
+Create a first commit (snapshot of the project) using the files in the staging area

 `git remote add orgin https://github.com/ppeelman/workflow-setup-with-webpack.git`
 Add a remote (remote Git repository):